Lion Air Flight 610: Recovery operations

 The first victim was identified on 31 October.
 At the time, more than a dozen body parts had been found by authorities.
 Some of the parts had drifted more than 5 km in the sea current.
 Police also reported that 152 DNA samples had been collected from the victims' relatives.
 Hundreds of pieces of the aircraft had also been recovered; all of them were transported to Tanjung Priok, Jakarta.
 Authorities stated that the search area for dead bodies and debris would be focused in the sea off Karawang Regency, a coastal area of Java close to the crash site, as analysis showed that the sea currents in the area would bring debris to the south.
-A command centre was set up in Tanjung Pakis, Karawang to oversee the salvage effort.
+A command centre was set up in Tanjung Pakis, Karawang, to oversee the salvage effort.

 On the same day, authorities widened the search area from 10 to 15 nmi.
 In all, 39 ships (including four equipped with sonar) and 50 divers were deployed to the search area.
-The National Police announced that 651 personnel had joined and assisted in the search and rescue operation.
+The National Police announced that 651 personnel had joined and assisted in the search-and-rescue operation.
 Officials stated that the operation, starting from 31 October, would focus on finding the fuselage of the aircraft and the flight recorders.

-The joint search and rescue team announced on 31 October that at least three objects, one of which was suspected to be one of the aircraft's wings, were found in the search area.
+The joint search-and-rescue team announced on 31 October that at least three objects, one of which was suspected to be one of the aircraft's wings, were found in the search area.
 Officials confirmed that "pings" from the aircraft's ULBs were also heard near the area.

 On 1 November, searchers recovered Flight 610's flight data recorder (FDR), which was located at a depth of 32 m.
 The cockpit voice recorder (CVR) was reported as not yet found.
 Haryo Satmiko, deputy chief of National Transportation Safety Committee (NTSC) (Komite Nasional Keselamatan Transportasi), the body investigating the crash, told journalists that the device's poor condition was evidence of the "extraordinary impact" of the crash, which had separated the memory unit from its housing.
 Despite the damage, investigators were able to recover data from the aircraft's most recent 19 flights spanning 69 hours, and planned to begin analysis on 5 November.

-On 2 November, the joint search and rescue team deployed more than 850 personnel and 45 vessels to the crash site.
+On 2 November, the joint search-and-rescue team deployed more than 850 personnel and 45 vessels to the crash site.
 The aerial search area was widened to 190 nmi and the "underwater search area" was widened to 270 nmi.
-Joint search and rescue team announced that some engine parts were found in the search area.
-One of the aircraft's landing gears was recovered in the afternoon.
+Joint search-and-rescue team announced that some engine parts were found in the search area.
+One of the aircraft's landing gear was recovered in the afternoon.
 Meanwhile, the Disaster Victim Identification team stated that at least 250 body parts had been recovered from the crash site.

 A volunteer rescue diver died during the search on the afternoon of 2 November, likely from decompression sickness.